E-Comm

 E-Comm 9-1-1 is a multi-municipality agency that provides emergency communications for British Columbia.
-The company coordinates 9-1-1 PSAP answering service for police, fire, and ambulance services in all of the province of BC, excluding the City of Nelson.
-E-Comm provides police and fire specific SSAP call-taking and dispatch services for multiple agencies in the Lower Mainland and Southern Vancouver Island areas.
+The company is a coordinating 9-1-1 PSAP (Public Safety Answering Point) for police, fire, and ambulance services in all of the province of BC, excluding the City of Nelson.
+E-Comm provides police and fire specific SSAP (Site/Structure Address Point) call-taking and dispatch services for multiple agencies in the Lower Mainland and Southern Vancouver Island areas.

 E-Comm's SSAP services cover from Whistler to Abbotsford, including the Sunshine Coast, as well as Vancouver Island from the town of Cassidy to Victoria.